The Relationship Between Language and Culture Explained

 Language reflects the values and beliefs of a culture

-The differences between two cultures are reflected perfectly in their languages.
+The differences between two cultures are reflected in their languages.
 Mastering the nuances of a language means really being able to understand people who (more than likely) grew up with an entirely different set of values and beliefs.
-You have to open yourself up to these differences.

-For example, just looking at all the Chinese idioms dealing with family demonstrates the value they place on this relationship and tells us a little about the family construct and potential dynamics.
+For example, the vast number of Chinese idioms relating to family demonstrates the value they place on this relationship and tells us a little about the family construct.

 Have you ever heard the phrase “A Whistle in the Dark” or noticed any of the other words and expressions for the word courage?
-Such observations would lead an English learner to believe that bravery is an attribute that’s highly coveted in English-speaking societies.
+Such observations would lead an English learner to believe that bravery is a highly coveted attribute in English-speaking societies.

 But that’s not the only connection between language and culture.